We abide by the GDPR Rules and Regulations at all times.

 Your data will be hosted on servers located in the UK, which will not be transferred out of the European Union.

 At FSDP we ensure that the most appropriate technical controls are in place to keep your data safely.
 Access to your data is regularly reviewed and only accessible to the relevant trained staff, volunteers and contractors.

-In particular, e-mail sent to or from this site may not be secure, and you should therefore take special care in deciding what information you send to us via e-mail.
+In particular, e-mail sent to or from this site or our office may not be secure, and you should therefore take special care in deciding what information you send to us via e-mail.

 Moreover, where you use passwords, ID numbers, or other special access features on this site, it is your responsibility to safeguard them.
 You acknowledge and agree that FSDP shall not be responsible for any unauthorised use, distribution, damage or destruction of personal data, except to the extent FSDP are responsible under current legislation.

 12. Links to other Websites

 13. Your rights

 We will only collect the data that we need to carry out the purposes you have contacted us for or given us permission to use it for.